VDA5050/VDA5050/VDA5050_EN.md

 The core of a transport order is a node-edge-graph segment defining the route to be travelled.
 The mobile robot is expected to traverse the nodes and edges to fulfill the order.
 The full graph of all connected nodes and edges is held by fleet control.
-*Remark: An edge inside an order defines a logical connection between two nodes and not necessarily the (real) trajectory that a mobile robot follows when driving from the start node to the end node.
-For freely navigating mobile robots, this trajectory is calculated onboard at runtime and shared with fleet control through the `plannedPath` field of its state.
-For line-guided mobile robots, the trajectory that a mobile robot takes between the start and end nodes is either defined by fleet control via the `trajectory` edge attribute or assigned to the mobile robot as a predefined trajectory.
-Depending on the internal state of the mobile robot, the selected trajectory may vary.*
 The graph representation in the fleet control contains restrictions, e.g., which mobile robot is allowed to traverse which edge.
 These restrictions will not be communicated to the mobile robot.
 The fleet control only includes edges in a mobile robot order which the concerning mobile robot is allowed to traverse.